Lilianada/Lilyslab/Content/archives/essays/day-1-of-20.md

 Lilyslab is my personal space for growth, learning, and sharing.
 It's a mix of three main areas:

-- **Digital Garden**: Where I grow and share my ideas, writings, notes, and bookmarks.
+- **Digital Garden**: Where I grow and share my ideas, essays, notes, and bookmarks.
 It's not a formal blog, but a living collection of thoughts that grow over time.

 - **Workshop**: Where I show my projects (like logs and shop items), track my progress, and share my building process.